newera912/ICDM17-SGPursuit/README.md

 https://github.com/phanein/focused-clustering.

 4. GAMer:
-Thsi methods provided by the authors in page: "http://dme.rwth-aachen.de/en/gamer".
+This method provided by the authors in page: "http://dme.rwth-aachen.de/en/gamer".
 They provided a executable jar file.
 You can find our test code in "com.apdm.baselines.GAMer".
 4.1 Simualtion dataset experiment